Synone/fsnd-capstone-project/README.md

 `GET '/book-detail/book_id'`

 - Get book detail by id
-- Request Arguments: book_id to query and see a specific book
+- Request Payload: book_id to query and see a specific book

 ```json
 {